jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 By default, you will be running a private server and need to [read these instructions](Running-a-Private-Server) to have others connect to you in this mode.

-When checking this, you should see a confirmation message saying whether your server has registered successfully.
+When making your server public, you should see a confirmation message saying whether your server has registered successfully.
 If not, and you leave your server running, it will keep trying to register until a free slot becomes available.

 ### Genre

-Because there is a limit of 150 servers per directory server, you need to select which directory server you want to advertise your server on.
+Because there is a limit of 150 servers per Directory, you need to select which Directory Server you want to advertise your server on.
 Select a genre if you intend to limit players to that style (players can then see your server in their genre list).
 This will make your server appear in the relevant server list for clients.

 ### My Server Info